alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/04/pipelines-for-dotnet.md

 There are many pipeline engines available, such as GitHub Actions, GitLab CI, Jenkins, Azure Pipelines, CircleCI and many others.

-You can also have your pipeline as a script, to run locally.
-This is a good practice because it can be run when your remote pipeline is offline and you can test modifications before commiting them into the remote pipeline.
+You can also have your pipeline as a script, to run locally in your machine.
+This is a good practice for being a safeguard when your remote pipeline is unavailable or offline, and you can test modifications before commiting them into the remote pipeline.

-I personally recommend using [PowerShell](https://github.com/PowerShell/PowerShell) scripts for local pipelines, because it's multiplatform, friendly and with easy interaction with XML and JSON.
+I personally recommend using [PowerShell](https://github.com/PowerShell/PowerShell) scripts for local pipelines, because it's a multiplatform and friendly language, with easy interaction with XML and JSON.
 Nevertheless, you can use other scripting languages, like Batch, Shell, Python and others you like.

 ## GitHub Actions example for .NET program